View on GitHub

 Overview

-This Python tool monitors the phases of GitHub Copilot’s automated implementation PRs, executing appropriate notifications and actions at the right time.
-It targets user-owned repositories for authenticated GitHub users, leveraging the GraphQL API for efficient PR monitoring.
+This Python tool monitors the phases of Pull Requests where GitHub Copilot performs automated implementation and executes appropriate notifications and actions at the right time.
+It targets user-owned repositories of authenticated GitHub users and efficiently monitors PRs using the GraphQL API.

 Features